murilobnt/foxer/tutorials/linux/understanding/readme.md

 ## C++ programming

 It's desired that you know some things about C++ before using this engine.
-T hose are concepts it's important for you to know.
+Those are concepts it's important for you to know.

    * C++ syntax.
 [HELP!](https://www.tutorialspoint.com/cplusplus/index.htm)
    * Data structures.
 [HELP!](https://stackoverflow.com/questions/22579697/what-is-a-stack-queue-vector-array-and-list)